mangelajo/photosort/README.md

 ## Dependencies

-photosort depends on Pillow and piyaml
+photosort depends on `exiftool` to identify the original creation time of videos or pictures.

 ## Configuration